szhorvat/IGraphM/Development.md

     make
     make check

-If the tests have passed, install it with `make install`
+If the tests have passed, install it with `make install`.

+To maximize compatibility with different types of CPUs, consider using the `--host=...` option to the `configure` script.
+Use the output of `configfsf.guess` as the target host.

 ##### igraph